-In order to be compliant with federal regulations, the university requires everyone working with laboratory animals must be appropriately qualified and trained in the procedures to be performed.
+In order to be compliant with federal regulations, all personnel working with laboratory animals must be appropriately qualified and trained in the procedures to be performed.

 In order to gain access to a facility, you must attend a CM-LAF facility orientation session.
-If you have animals in the Biomedical Education Building AND Hochstetter/Park, you need to attend both orientation sessions.
+If you have animals in the Biomedical Education Building AND Hochstetter/Park facilities, you will need to attend both orientation sessions.

 The IACUC will be transitioning to the electronic protocol management system Click.
-At the time of implementation, all IACUC protocols must be entered via the Click Portal.
+At the time of implementation, all IACUC protocols must be submitted via the Click Portal.
 To attend a training session for Click, please register.

-You must demonstrate competence in basic animal procedures, as well as skills specific to the species in your studies, by attending all training labs appropriate to your research.
+Personnel must demonstrate competence in basic animal procedures, as well as skills specific to the species being used, by completing all hands-on training classes appropriate to their research.

-All students attending hands-on labs are required to bring a lab coat.
+All students attending hands-on classes are required to bring a lab coat.